cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### Construction

-Physical characterisation of building envelop or intern room partition (e.g. wall, roof, openings), it may be specified as an ordered combination of layers.
+It is the physical characterisation of building envelop or intern room partition (e.g. wall, roof, openings).
+It may be specified as an ordered combination of layers.

-In the Energy ADE, the object Construction aims to be linked to the `_ThermalComponents`, in order to defined the physical parameters of a walls, roofs of windows, for a space heating/cooling calculation.
-However, it may possibly be linked to any `_CityObject` for other purposes, in particular to `gml:_BoundarySurface`, `gml:_Opening` or even `_AbstractBuilding`.
+In the Energy ADE, the object Construction aims to be linked to the `_ThermalComponents`, in order to define the physical parameters of walls, roofs of windows, and for a space heating/cooling calculation.
+However, it may possibly be linked to any `_CityObject` for other purposes, in particular to `gml:_BoundarySurface`, `gml:_Opening`, or even `_AbstractBuilding`.

 [XML code example]